 Aetna considers anabolic steroids medically necessary for any of the following indications:

-Aetna considers androgens and anabolic steroids experimental and investigational as a treatment for chronic obstructive pulmonary disease and for other indications because of insufficient evidence in the peer-reviewed literature.
+Aetna considers androgens and anabolic steroids experimental and investigational as a treatment for chronic obstructive pulmonary disease, chronic pressure ulcers, idiopathic hypogonadism (not due to disorders of the testicles, pituitary gland or brain), male menopause, androgen deficiency due to aging, and for other indications because of insufficient evidence in the peer-reviewed literature.

-Aetna considers testosterone injections experimental and investigational for the treatment of female sexual dysfunction/hypoactive sexual desire disorder because of insufficient evidence in the peer-reviewed literature.
+Aetna considers testosterone injections experimental and investigational for the treatment of amyotrophic lateral sclerosis, female sexual dysfunction/hypoactive sexual desire disorder, and heart failure because of insufficient evidence in the peer-reviewed literature.